TeamXenonDuke/xenon-gas-exchange-consortium/README.md

 The install process for WSL using Ubuntu can be found [here](https://www.youtube.com/watch?v=X-DHaQLrBi8&t=385s&ab_channel=ProgrammingKnowledge2ProgrammingKnowledge2).
 Note: If the link is broken, please search "How to Install Ubuntu on Windows 10 (WSL)" on YouTube.

+All terminal commands for Windows users should be through WSL on Ubuntu.
+You must use the Ubuntu terminal for setup, installation, and when using the pipeline.

 Further information for the Windows Subsystem for Linux installation process can be found in the [Microsoft documentation](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 ### 1.2.
 Xcode and Homebrew for Mac